How to Bill a Client for a Gift Card: Clear Format and Best Practices

 - Send clients their unique gift card codes along with the invoice or receipt.

-- Track redemptions clearly within your system.
+- Track redemptions clearly within your system (e.g., mark card as “partially used” or “fully redeemed”).

 5. Transparency and Compliance

-- Following disclosure rules for prepaid cards.
+- Follow disclosure rules for prepaid cards in your country/region.

 Summary